 Scene 158: Davis says it would be ironic if John Mitchell went after the Chicago 8/7 defendants “just to get back at Ramsey Clark.”

 This sentence of dialogue captures the political imagination of Sorkin: reducing an ideological difference to a personal dispute stemming from a psychological wound.
 In reality, there was nothing personal or trivial about the differences on issues of law between the Johnson and Nixon administrations.
 The core (practically sole) issue of the 1968 Nixon campaign was law and order.
 In the Nixon administration, the Justice Department became much more conservative (some would say repressive).
 Nixon and Mitchell brought an end to the liberal era in the administration of federal laws and at the Supreme Court.

 Scene 162: Ramsey Clark’s appearance in the courtroom.

-Clark appeared in court on January 28, 1970 and gave testimony out of the prensence of the jury.
+Clark appeared in court on January 28, 1970 and gave testimony out of the presence of the jury.
 Judge Hoffman ruled the testimony inadmissible.
-Very little of the dialogue in the film at his point reflects the transcript.
+Very little of the dialogue in the film at this point reflects the court transcript.
 Kusnstler attempted to question Clark about conversations with President Johnson, but the prosecution argued that would be a breach of national security.
 The prosecution argued that what Clark had to say would either be irrelvant to the case or, if relevant, would merely repeat testimony of previous witnesses; the judge agreed.

 Scene 162: David Dellinger calls the judge “a thug” and then has an altercation with the marshals and punches one of them in the face; in response, the judge revokes his bail.